Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Experiments

 \subsubsection{Results on DFLIP Datasets}

-Our method exhibits remarkable gains in the mid-size regime~(11M parameters), even surpassing prior 20M parameter models.
-However, when scaling to the 20M parameter regime, our results become largely comparable to existing approaches.
+Our method exhibits remarkable gains in the 12M regime, even surpassing prior 20M parameter methods.
+However, when scaling to the 20M parameter regime, our results become comparable to existing approaches.
 We hypothesize that this behavior stems from data limitations in standard SR training: given the strong representational capacity of our network, the commonly used training data may be insufficient, leading to overfitting.
-To examine this hypothesis, we train our models as well as representative SOTA baselines~(PFT and MambaIRV2-L) on the DFLIP training setting, which augments the widely used DF2K dataset with additional large-scale datasets, such as LSDIR~\cite{LSDIR} and DiverSeg-IP~\cite{DiverSeg}.
+To examine this hypothesis, we train our models as well as representative SOTA baselines~(\cite{PFT, MambaIRV2}) on the DFLIP training datasets, which augment the widely used DF2K dataset with additional large-scale datasets, such as LSDIR~\cite{LSDIR} and DiverSeg-IP~\cite{DiverSeg}.
 We adopt the same training setup as in the DF2K experiments to ensure a fair comparison.
-In addition, to broaden the evaluation scope, we report results on DIV2K-val~\cite{DIV2K} and LSDIR-val~\cite{LSDIR}, which have been less commonly included in prior comparisons.
-As shown in Table~\ref{tab:sr_benchmark_DFLIP}, when trained on DF2K only, SST-L underperforms PFT by 0.12\,dB on Urban100$\times$2, whereas when trained on DFLIP, it surpasses PFT by 0.11\,dB, highlighting the strong data-scaling capability of our approach.
-Moreover, SST-L$+$ consistently delivers substantial improvements over prior SOTA methods across all upscaling factors on Urban100, Manga109, DIV2K-val, and LSDIR-val, demonstrating that our scaling design choices, including window size, training patch size, and data size, are highly effective.
+In addition, to broaden the evaluation scope, we report results on DIV2K-val~\cite{DIV2K} and LSDIR-val~\cite{LSDIR}, which have been less commonly included in prior works.
+As shown in Table~\ref{tab:sr_benchmark_DFLIP}, when trained on DF2K only, SST-L underperforms PFT by 0.12\,dB on Urban100$\times$2, whereas when trained on DFLIP, it surpasses PFT by 0.11\,dB, highlighting SST's strong data-scaling capability.
+Moreover, SST-L$+$ consistently delivers substantial improvements on Urban100, Manga109, DIV2K-val, and LSDIR-val, demonstrating that our scaling design choices, including window size, training patch size, and data size, are highly effective.
+Still, SST-L$+$ does not show consistent improvements on Set5, Set14, and BSD100 under the $\times$4 setting.
+We provide further analysis in Appendix Section~\ref{sec:boundary_analysis}.